Module dependency diagrams

 For this purpose IntelliJ IDEA supports UML diagrams with the Uml Support plugin.
-This support is available in the Ultimate edition only.
 The plugin is installed and enabled by default.

 You can view, analyze, and manage UML diagrams for the following modules: